 What’s the bottom line?

-According to the American Journal of Clinical Nutrition, a 3-oz. serving of lean beef (about the size of a deck of cards), has about 150 calories on average and is a good or excellent source of 10 essential nutrients like zinc, iron and B vitamins.
+According to the American Journal of Clinical Nutrition, a 3-oz. serving of lean beef, has about 150 calories on average.
+Beef is a good or excellent source of protein and 10 essential nutrients like zinc, iron and B vitamins.

-Lean cuts are defined as those with less than 10 grams of total fat, 4.5 grams or less of saturated fat and less than 95 mg of cholesterol per 100 grams (3½ oz).
+Lean cuts have less than 10 grams of total fat, 4.5 grams or less of saturated fat and less than 95 mg of cholesterol per 100 grams (3½ oz).
 These cuts generally have “Round” or “Loin” in their names, such as Sirloin Steak and Tenderloin Steak.